Airdevelopments/WebUntisAPI-Java/README.md

 When calling methods of the library, following exceptions may be thrown:

-WebUntisConnectionErrorException: Thrown when the server responded an error. <code>#getCode(),#getErrorMessage(),#getError()</code> may be used to get detailed information about the error.
+<b>WebUntisConnectionErrorException:</b> Thrown when the server responded an error. <code>#getCode(),#getErrorMessage(),#getError()</code> may be used to get detailed information about the error.

-WebUntisConnectionFailureException: Thrown when there has been a problem connecting to the server
+<b>WebUntisConnectionFailureException</b>: Thrown when there has been a problem connecting to the server

-WebUntisConnectionInvalidIDException: Thrown when a result-id does not match up with a request-id (should never happen)
+<b>WebUntisConnectionInvalidIDException</b>: Thrown when a result-id does not match up with a request-id (should never happen)

-WebUntisConnectionResultException: Thrown when theres a problem with correctly parsing the result with the JSON library.
+<b>WebUntisConnectionResultException</b>: Thrown when theres a problem with correctly parsing the result with the JSON library.
 This might be the case when Untis changes its' something in their WebAPI

 4. Implementing own methods